goldservice2017/THINKlab2018/README.md

 4. Spark ideas around optimizing existing business processes by leveraging the output of Element Classification

-***Note:** Element Classification is available on both (Watson Discovery)[https://www.ibm.com/watson/services/discovery/] and (IBM Cloud Private)[https://www.ibm.com/cloud-computing/products/ibm-cloud-private/].
+***Note:** Element Classification is available on both [Watson Discovery](https://www.ibm.com/watson/services/discovery/) and [IBM Cloud Private](https://www.ibm.com/cloud-computing/products/ibm-cloud-private/).
 This lab will focus on the value derived from the output of Element Classification, with an experience most similar to IBM Cloud Private.*

 ---
 ## Overview